ysgoh97/GIS/README.md

 * Set layer transparency
 * Turn on and format labels
 * Edit texts in template mxd file
+* Zoom in to each feature in shapefile

 ### ArcPro_Python
 This folder contains python script for ArcGIS Pro 3.1 & Python 3.9